TrevorCarmichael/V-Rising-Docker-Linux/readme.md

 4. Move all the files in /settings/ to some location.

+5. Update `ENV TZ="America/New_York"` in `dockerfile` to [your timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

-4. Build the image
+6. Build the image
 sudo docker build . -t vrising:latest

-5. Modify docker compose, set a path for where you want your saves.
+7. Modify docker compose, set a path for where you want your saves.
 Set the save and settings directories

-6. compose
+8. compose
 sudo docker-compose up -d

 Really messy setup but this was the only way I could figure out how to work it lol.
 Never used Wine before.
 Hope for a native linux server soon!